 The process took longer than I had hoped, but I count it as a success nonetheless.
-So in this final post about my investment house, I want to detail for you how much I made, lessons learned, whether or not it was worth all the effort, and if I will ever invest in real estate again.
+So in this final post about my house flipping experience, I want to detail for you how much I made, lessons learned, whether or not it was worth all the effort, and if I will ever invest in real estate again.

 How Much Profit Did I Make?